No faculty members match your search.

 Sarah Anne Stinnett

 Michael SweetOrchestration, Songwriting, and Music for Film, TV, and Games

-As an Associate Professor in the Film Department at Berklee College of Music, Michael Sweet leads the development game scoring curriculum at Berklee College of Music.
-Over the past two decades in music, he has been the audio director for more than 100 games.
-Among his many achievements, he composed the X-Box 360 startup sound and audio logo, won the Best Audio Award at the Independent Games Festival (IGF) and the BDA Promax Award for Best Sound Design for a Network Package (HBO Zone), and has been nominated four Game Audio Network Guild (GANG) awards.
+Michael Sweet leads the development of the game scoring curriculum at Berklee College of Music.
+Over the past two decades in music, Michael is an accomplished video game audio composer and has been the audio director for more than 100 award winning video games.
+His work can be heard on the X-Box 360 logo and on award winning games from Cartoon Network, Sesame Workshop, PlayFirst, iWin, Gamelab, Shockwave, RealArcade, Pogo, Microsoft, Lego, AOL, and MTV, among others.
+He has won the Best Audio Award at the Independent Games Festival, the BDA Promax Gold Award for Best Sound Design, and has been nominated for five Game Audio Network Guild (GANG) awards.

-Michael was the cofounder and creative director of Audiobrain, a company dedicated to innovation with interactive sound design and music.
-As the founder of two separate companies dedicated to interactive audio, he has created numerous emotionally immersive award-winning experiences for games, broadcast, and sonic branding.
-His work can be heard on the X-Box 360 logo and on award winning games from Cartoon Network, Sesame Workshop, PlayFirst, iWin, Shockwave, RealArcade, Pogo, Microsoft, Lego, AOL, and MTV, among others.
-In broadcast, Michael has composed numerous network identities, including HBO, VH1, Comedy Central, CNN, General Motors, and NASDAQ.
-His digital artistry has resulted in groundbreaking interactive scores for digital design installations that have traveled the world.
+Before Berklee, Michael was the co-founder and creative director of Audiobrain, a company dedicated to breaking boundaries with interactive sound design and music.
+Michael’s creative vision had led Audiobrain to develop many emotionally immersive award-winning experiences for games, broadcast and sonic branding.
+Audiobrain continues to be successful, and Michael consults on many of their projects.
+In broadcast Michael’s work can be heard in many network identities including HBO, VH1, Comedy Central, CNN, General Motors, and NASDAQ.
+In addition Michael’s digital artistry has led him to ground breaking work in the creation of interactive scores for digital design installations that have traveled the world.